Daffodils grow naturally in clumps over time, so it’s not good to plant new bulbs closely in pre-arranged clumps.

 - Water your bulbs well, and add more soil as needed to cover them.

 - Add a layer of pine needles, chopped leaves, or other organic mulch to help hold in moisture and protect against freezing.

 Some gardeners define “clumps” as small, loosely spaced, naturalized groupings.
 To plant this type of clump, follow the directions in this video:

 Notice that the presenter digs a square hole in the grass, drops a bulb in each corner, and puts the turf back in place.

-You may need to water the bulbs if the weather is dry when using this method.
+When using this propagation method, you may need to water the bulbs if the weather is dry.